koichik/node-flowless/README.md

 });
 ```

-### Exception handling in the same way as an error.
+### Exception handling in the same way as an error

 When an error is passed to a callback.